Colossus computer: Decryption processes

 By using differencing and knowing that the psi wheels did not advance with each character, Tutte worked out that trying just two differenced bits (impulses) of the chi-stream against the differenced ciphertext would produce a statistic that was non-random.
 This became known as Tutte's "1+2 break in".
 It involved calculating the following Boolean function:

 and counting the number of times it yielded "false" (zero).
 If this number exceeded a pre-defined threshold value known as the "set total", it was printed out.
 The cryptanalyst would examine the printout to determine which of the putative start positions was most likely to be the correct one for the chi-1 and chi-2 wheels.

 This technique would then be applied to other pairs of, or single, impulses to determine the likely start position of all five chi wheels.
 From this, the de-chi (D) of a ciphertext could be obtained, from which the psi component could be removed by manual methods.
 If the frequency distribution of characters in the de-chi version of the ciphertext was within certain bounds, "wheel setting" of the chi wheels was considered to have been achieved, and the message settings and de-chi were passed to the "Testery".
 This was the section at Bletchley Park led by Major Ralph Tester where the bulk of the decrypting work was done by manual and linguistic methods.

-Colossus could also derive the start position of the psi and motor wheels, but this was not much done until the last few months of the war when there were plenty of Colossi available and the number of Tunny messages had declined.
+Colossus could also derive the start position of the psi and motor wheels.
+The feasibility of utilizing this additional capability regularly was made possible in the last few months of the war when there were plenty of Colossi available and the number of Tunny messages had declined.